Where and how can I buy your work and how can I contact you?

 With a few exceptions most of the pieces I make today I sell in my Etsy shop.
 I showcase my working progress and inspirations via social media (Instagram is my main platform) I rarely reserve items these days due to a high demand in requests.
 When I list items they do sell quickly.
 Keep your eyes peeled and act fast is my advice.
-You can always email me for a more accurate listing time especially if there is a doll you feel desperate to purchase.

 How much are your dolls, miniatures and illustrations?